Paediatric acupuncture FAQS for parents

 The list of conditions for which acupuncture can be effective is long and diverse.
-The best way to find out if acupuncture can treat your child’s specific symptoms is to contact a practitioner from the Hub of Paediatric Acupuncture (HOPA directory).
-Some of the conditions for which children are most commonly treated with acupuncture are:
+To find out if acupuncture can treat your child's specific symptoms, please visit the Hub of Paediatric Acupuncture directory to contact a qualified practitioner.

 - Digestive disorders